hienhuynh2026/PAN-casechallenge2/README.md

 **Example of a suggestion I rejected or changed:**
 The AI initially proposed building the RAG pipeline using Groq for both evaluation and embeddings.
 I pushed back on this because Groq does not expose embedding endpoints at the free tier.
 I researched alternatives and determined that Gemini's `gemini-embedding-001` model fit the requirements; it supports batch embedding, has a generous free tier, and returns high-quality dense vectors suitable for cosine similarity retrieval.
 The final architecture uses Groq exclusively for LLM grading and gap summarization, and Gemini exclusively for semantic embeddings, with TF-IDF as the automatic fallback when Gemini is unavailable.

+## Tradeoffs and Prioritization

+**What did you cut to stay within the 4-6 hour limit?**
+I focused on building one strong end-to-end workflow instead of trying to make every part of the product fully polished.
+That meant I did not spend extra time chasing smaller performance issues, such as some unexplained latency, because they were not blocking the core user flow.
+I also avoided building a more advanced resource recommendation system, even though that would have made the output stronger.
+Given the time limit, it was more important to make sure the resume parsing, gap analysis, threshold logic, and fallback behavior were working reliably than to overinvest in secondary features.

+**What would you build next if you had more time?**
+The next step would be improving how the platform recommends learning resources.
+Right now, some of the links tied to missing skills are hardcoded, and the knowledge base is mainly centered around software engineering roles.
+In a future iteration, I would replace that with a smarter retrieval pipeline, potentially using a scraper or curated external data source, so the system could surface more dynamic and role-specific recommendations.
+I would also spend more time improving API choice and reliability, reducing latency, and broadening the knowledge base beyond software engineering so the platform could support a wider range of careers.

+**Known limitations:**
+- Scoring gate remains deterministic keyword/section heuristic for explainability
+- Resume parsing quality depends on extracted PDF text quality
+- Gemini free-tier quotas can throttle embedding calls on heavy usage (mitigated by caching and batching)
+- No auth/multi-tenant isolation (single-user local workflow)
+- Embedding vectors are stored in a JSON file, not a vector database (sufficient for ~100 jobs)
+- Learning resource links are curated/preset (~20 skills + role category hints); skills outside those maps get no links without a web search API

 ## Security Notes